Daughton History, Family Crest & Coats of Arms

 The surname Daughton was first found in Alton, England where one source claims a Walter fled to "from France having incurred the wrath of the French king by secretly marrying his daughter."
 Another source has a clearer version of origin, namely: "that Sir Waltero de Aliton, a Frenchman, aspiring to gain the affections of his king's daughter, so incurred the displeasure of her father, that, to avoid the fury of an incensed Monarch, Sir Walterio, with his lady, privately, retired into Ireland."
 This same Walterio fought so valiantly that he was made "governor of the borders of Meath" where he "acquired great estates and possessions."
 Essentially, the origins are similar; Walter (Walterio) fled with the king's daughter to England (Ireland.)
 We will probably never know which rendition is true, but we do know that the surname was in Ireland as early as the 13th century, so much so that the name had a Gaelic version: Dalatún.

-Important Dates for the Daughton family
+Early History of the Daughton family

 This web page shows only a small excerpt of our Daughton research.
 Another 88 words (6 lines of text) covering the years 1200, 1369, 1561, 1610, 1679, 1659, 1679, 1792 and 1867 are included under the topic Early Daughton History in all our PDF Extended History products and printed products wherever possible.